hjerpbakk/Xnapshot/README.md

 # Xnapshot
-Xnapshot - automating screenshots of your iOS app on every device using Xamarin.UITest
+Xnapshot - automated screenshots of your iOS app on every device using Xamarin.UITest.

 ## tl;dr